2015 Boisseau Viognier

-Each vintage ,as the vines are getting older, the wine becomes more restrained and confident.
+With each vintage, as the vines get older, the wine becomes more restrained and confident.
 Aromatically it is varietal Viognier, but with nuance.
-The palate has a Viognier texture and volume, but without excessive weight.
 The finish is less dependent on acidity as it is on phenolic persistence.

 Boisseau Vineyard is owned and operated by Richard Boisseau.
 It is located in Front Royal Virginia, in the Shenandoah Valley at about 600 feet in elevation, about 5 miles west of Linden.
 The vineyard was planted in 2000.
 It is vertically shoot positioned.
 Viognier is planted on a high bluff above the valley floor.
 Exposure is west.
 Soils are a deep clay/silt loam.